lolilo/Javascript3/README.md

 https://github.com/hackbrightacademy/Javascript3/blob/master/post.md

 Now that we've started sending data to our server, we want to have the page update the list of lists.
 We can accomplish this with a technique called polling.
-Polling is a way to request fresh data from a server every N seconds.

 https://github.com/hackbrightacademy/Javascript3/blob/master/polling.md